-Using the extended history, observe if a script is getting slower over time, or if slow performance correlates with specific events (such as Bitbucket or app upgrades).
+Using the extended history, observe if a script is getting slower over time, or if slow performance correlates with specific events (such as Bamboo or app upgrades).
 Execution History provides long-term analytics allowing you to develop scripts and change execution timings, to keep your instance performing at an optimal level.
-Viewable executions include event handlers, scheduled jobs, pre-hooks, post-hooks, and merge checks.
+Viewable executions include listeners, jobs, and REST endpoints.

 To view the execution history of your ScriptRunner script:

 Navigate to the script location.
-For example, to view the execution history of a merge check, navigate to Merge Checks.
+For example, to view the execution history of a job, navigate to Custom Scheduled Job.

 Click the text under the History column, and Execution Information window appears.